there4/markdown-resume/README.md

 in your browser, and then just save your markdown document when you want to see a fresh preview.

+For information about running this inside a Docker container, please read [Issue 46](https://github.com/there4/markdown-resume/issues/46#issuecomment-126520792) where [Sebastian Klose](https://github.com/sklose) has shared his approach.

 ## Authoring Your Resume

 Markdown is limited to basic html markup.
 Follow the `examples/source/sample.md`